HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 ### Is the erosion completely reversible?
 In order to create a correct instance segmentation we have performed a mask erosion followed by a label expansion.
-This is a common image operation often used to remove back ground noise, known as as `opening`, or an erosion followed by a dilation.
+This is a common image operation often used to remove background noise, known as as `opening`, or an erosion followed by a dilation.
 In addition to helping us separate instances it will have the effect of removing objects smaller than the erosion mask, in this case a sphere with radius 10 pixels.